convisoappsec/conviso-docs/docs/cli/installation.md

 The CLI is a command-line interface tool to interact with Conviso Platform.
 The primary goal of the CLI is to be a developer friendly tool which brings the functionality of Conviso Platform into your development workflow.

-You can use the CLI locally and also inside your CI/CD to be able to use the following features:
+You can use the CLI locally and also within your CI/CD to be able to use the following features:

-- Perform security scans project (SAST, SCA, IaC, Container);
+- Run Conviso AST Add-on (SAST, SCA, IaC, Container);
-- Set policies to block the pipeline depending on different criteria;
+- Set policies to block the pipeline depending on different criterias;
 - Send diff versions of your source code application to later be reviewed by your own security team or Conviso's (when subscribed to our professional services license).

 [Optimize your software security with the Conviso Platform!
 Schedule a free demo and start strengthening your defenses today.](https://cta-service-cms2.hubspot.com/web-interactives/public/v1/track/redirect?encryptedPayload=AVxigLKtcWzoFbzpyImNNQsXC9S54LjJuklwM39zNd7hvSoR%2FVTX%2FXjNdqdcIIDaZwGiNwYii5hXwRR06puch8xINMyL3EXxTMuSG8Le9if9juV3u%2F%2BX%2FCKsCZN1tLpW39gGnNpiLedq%2BrrfmYxgh8G%2BTcRBEWaKasQ%3D&webInteractiveContentId=125788977029&portalId=5613826)